University of Birmingham: Admissions

-In terms of the average UCAS points of entrants, Birmingham ranked 26th in Britain in 2021.
-According to the 2017 Times and Sunday Times Good University Guide, approximately 20% of Birmingham's undergraduates come from independent schools.
+In the academic year, the student body consisted of students, composed of undergraduates and postgraduate students.
+The university is consistently designated as a 'high-tariff' institution by the Department for Education, with the average undergraduate entrant to the university in recent years amassing between 145–152 UCAS Tariff points in their top three pre-university qualifications – the equivalent of AAA to A*AA at A-Level.
+Based on 2022/23 HESA entry standards data published in domestic league tables, which include a broad range of qualifications beyond the top three exam grades, the average student at the University of Birmingham achieved 161 points – the 24th highest in the country.
 In 2016, the university gave offers of admission to 79.2% of applicants, the 8th highest amongst the Russell Group.
 In 2022, offers were given to 61.3% of undergraduate applicants, the 30th lowest offer rate across the country.

+According to the 2017 Times and Sunday Times Good University Guide, approximately 20% of Birmingham's undergraduates come from independent schools.
 In the 2016–17 academic year, the university had a domicile breakdown of 76:5:18 of UK:EU:non-EU students respectively, with a female to male ratio of 56:44.
 50.3% of international students enrolled at the institution are from China, the fourth highest proportion out of all mainstream universities in the UK.

 Birmingham Heroes

 To highlight leading areas of research, the university has launched the Birmingham Heroes scheme.
 Academics who lead research that impacts on the lives of people regionally, nationally and globally can be nominated for selection.
 Heroes include: